BrentSeidel/Ada-Arduino-Due/README.md

 repository.

 ## Current Status

-Right now I can flash the on-board LED.
-I also have serial output working on all four Arduino Due serial ports in both polled and interrupt driven modes.
+### General Purpose I/O
+Pins can be configured as digital ouptuts or to support alternate (UART) functions.
+Digital input should work, but hasn't yet been tested.
+Since the on-board LED is connected to one of the GPIO pins, it can be flashed.

+### Serial ports
+The serial driver supports all four available serial ports on the Arduino Due.
+Transmit and Receive is supported by both polled and interrupt driven drivers.
+The interrupt driven driver also supports RS-485 mode, character echo, and backspace and delete keys.
+This should provide the basics for both console I/O as well as serial communication with other devices.

 ## License
 This software is available under GPL 3.
 If you wish to use it under another license,